gajon/blog/about.md

 # About

-Hello, I'm Jorge and I currently live in Mexico City.
+Hello, I'm Jorge a senior full-stack developer living in Mexico City.
 I've been working as a software developer for over 20 years, and during this time I've gained experience with different programming languages and paradigms.
 From writing Bluetooth protocols in embedded devices to desktop applications, to web applications.

 In the past I've worked with C, C++, Java, PHP, Python, Perl, Common Lisp, and